 Emlid Reach RS+ can be used as a Base Station, it can either be set up on a ‘known’ point at a static location and ‘transmit’ corrections over the Internet.
 It can also be set up locally, if this is the case all results will be cm accurate relative to the base station position.

 When it comes to using NTRIP or an Emlid Unit transmitting corrections over the internet, it is important to note the ‘baseline’.
 The baseline is the distance between the GNSS Client and the Base Station in the case of the RS+ the maximum for this is 10Km.
-The reason for this is further the rover from the base station the less accuracy it will have.
+The reason for this is further the GNSS RTK Rover from the base station the less accuracy it will have.
 This is due to different atmospheric conditions at different locations.